 |General instructions and criteria|

-The professor (i.e. supervising professor) who is responsible for the research field to which the applicant is applying to, is responsible for the academic evaluation of the applicant.
+The professor (i.e. supervising professor) who is in charge of the research field the applicant is applying to is responsible for the academic evaluation of the applicant.
 The Doctoral Programme Committee will also evaluate the applicant.
-When needed, the doctoral programme will ask the department to evaluate the applicant.
+The doctoral programme may ask the department to evaluate the applicant.

 If these conditions are not met, but the applicant is otherwise suitable for doctoral studies, the applicant may raise his/her grades or the school set prerequisites for entry.
 The School of Science may accept equivalent attainments completed in other schools as prerequisites on the grounds of the supervising professor’s written statement.